chrisbyronc/3day-mysql/day-2/lesson/10s-solution-operations.md

     cr.name
 ) AS "Full Address",
 at.name
-FROM contact as p
+FROM contact AS p
-JOIN vendorcontact as vc
+JOIN vendorcontact AS vc
 JOIN vendoraddress bea ON bea.vendorid = vc.vendorid
 JOIN person.address a ON bea.addressid = a.addressid
 JOIN person.stateprovince sp ON sp.stateprovinceid = a.stateprovinceid